 The form will also ask you to address the purpose of your charity.
 The purpose(s) of your charity should be agreed upon during the early stages of setting it up, as it will also effect the categories under which you will apply to be a deductible gift recipient (DGR).

 5. Responsible Person

 You are also required to include the details of the ‘responsible person’ in relation to your charity.
 This is an important role as there are a number of duties that attaches to the ‘responsible person’.
 You should be aware that the name and position of each ‘responsible person’ will be publicly published.
 As such, the person signing up to this role should be comfortable with having their contact details accessible to the public.

 6. Governing Documents and DGR status

 As part of the process at this stage of registration, you will be required to provide the governing documents of the charity.
 The governing document will be different depending on whether you are set up as a company with a constitution, a set of rules governing the charity or a trust deed, if the not for profit has been established as a trust.
 This form also includes an application to apply for DGR status and registration for other tax concessions.

-If you have started the processes of registering as a charity and are unsure of your next steps, get in touch with our lawyers on 1300 544 755.
+If you have started the processes of registering as a charity and are unsure of your next steps, call LegalVision’s charity lawyers on 1300 544 755 or fill out the form on this page.
 We can answer questions as to each step of the application process, from setting up your structure, drafting documents and applying for the correct tax credits.